-Clinical experience will be in a variety of clinical settings within the four county area as well as some sites in Missouri.
+Clinical experience will be in a variety of healthcare settings within and beyond the four county service area as well as some sites in Missouri.
 All travel and expenses are the responsibility of the student.

 The hours required for the LPN Program meet or exceed the minimum requirements of the Arkansas State Board of Nursing and the Arkansas Department of Higher Education.
 The Melbourne daytime program requires three regular semesters with no summer classes.
 Mountain View day classes, Ash Flat day classes, the Melbourne weekend and evening classes are 11 months from August through June, while the Mammoth Spring weekend and evening classes are 11 months from January through November.